 Sober living is different from a halfway house in several ways.
 For starters, sobriety is expected and enforced more strictly in sober living homes than in a halfway house.
-Sober living houses are typically unstructured environments, where residents are responsible for maintaining their own schedules, abiding by the rules of the house, and finding employment or other means of financial support.
+Sober living houses are typically unstructured environments, where residents are responsible for maintaining their own schedules, abiding by the rules of the house, and finding employment or other means of financial aftercare support.
 In a halfway house, there may be some structure in place, and residents may receive assistance with finding employment or other sources of income.

 Another distinction between sober living and halfway houses is that sober living houses are often co-ed, while many halfway houses are gender-specific.
 Additionally, sober living homes have a much lower cost of living than many halfway houses, as they typically only require a monthly fee, while halfway houses may have rental costs associated with them.

 Finally, sober living homes are often more focused on providing peer support to residents than halfway houses.
 In a sober living home, residents are encouraged to interact and build relationships with one another as part of their recovery journey.
-This peer support can be invaluable for those struggling with addiction, and it can help them develop a strong sense of community in their new environment.
+This peer support can be invaluable for those struggling with alcohol or drug addiction, and it can help them develop a strong sense of community in their new environment.
 In contrast, halfway houses may be more structured and involve little to no peer interaction among residents.